SimonStride/AdventureWorksInDocker/ReadMe.md

 People following along with TSQL demos have some guarantee of like-for-like setup, irrespective of OS, and without needing to click through SQL Server's installers.

 ---

+## Licensing

+The work contained in this repo is freely available to use for non commercial purposes, including community training, personal experimentation.
+Please provide a link back to this repository and credit to myself.

+If this work has helped you or your team please leave a comment or let me know on twitter @sqlstride.

+---

 ## Release Notes

 Date | Author | Notes